Change the World: North America and Oceania

 "Change the World" is one of Clapton's best-selling singles alongside "I Shot the Sheriff", "Forever Man", "Wonderful Tonight", "Tears in Heaven", "Layla", "Cocaine", "Bad Love" and "Lay Down Sally".
 The title was a global Top 40 phenomenon, reaching the single sales charts in more than twenty countries and staying in the charts for two years in a row, from 1996 to 1998.
-In the United States, the song was a big hit, reaching eleven of the American Billboard charts, becoming his 6th and last top 10 hit.
+In the United States, the song was a big hit, becoming his 6th and last top 10 hit on the Billboard charts.
 The single debuted on the Billboard Hot 100 in the middle of 1996 at number 55 with sales of more than 3,000 copies, gaining a so-called "Hot Shot Debut".
 Eventually peaking at position number five, the release was certified with a Gold Disc, just three months after its release, by the Recording Industry Association of America (RIAA), selling more than 500,000 copies while on charts in America.
 The single stayed on the Billboard Hot 100 chart for 43 weeks and sold more than 700,000 copies by the end of 1996.

-In addition to that, "Change the World" peaked at number four on the Cashbox chart and sold more than 895,000 copies by August 1997.
+"Change the World" peaked at number four on the Cashbox chart and sold more than 895,000 copies by August 1997.
 Also, the track debuted with a "Hot Shot/Airpower" certification on the Adult Contemporary and Adult Top 40 charts.
 The release topped the Adult Top 40 chart, where it stayed on the charts for 38 weeks and also spent 13 weeks at number one on the adult contemporary chart, remaining on that chart for over a year and a half (81 weeks), a feat which was extraordinarily rare at the time.
 In addition, the single peaked at number two on the Mainstream Top 40 chart.
 By July 1998, "Change the World" sold more than one million copies in the United States alone.